When should my child see an orthodontist?

 Do you take insurance?
 Orthodontists in Canada are not allowed to accept payment directly from an insurance provider.
-However, we are more than happy to provide you with insurance forms that you can submit to your insurance company for reimbursement.
+However, we are more than happy to guide you through the process and provide you with the pre-requisite insurance forms that you will need to submit to your insurance company.

-How often do I need to see Dr. Jen for appointments?
-If you have traditional metal braces, you will see Dr. Jen every four to 10 weeks for an adjustment.
-If you have clear aligners, it is slightly less often at every six to 12 weeks.
+How often do I need to see Dr. Jen or Dr. Dena for appointments?
+If you have traditional metal braces, you will see Dr. Jen or Dr. Dena every six to 10 weeks for an adjustment.
+If you have clear aligners, it is slightly less often at every eight to 12 weeks.

 Why do I have to wear elastics?

 Most patients with braces or Invisalign will have elastics at some point in time during treatment.
 Elastics are used to correct the way the teeth bite together and can be used for as little as six weeks of treatment to as much as two years depending on what is being accomplished.

 What do I do if I have an emergency?

 Fortunately, in orthodontics there are few true emergencies.
 If you do feel the need to speak to Dr. Jen or Dr. Dena outside of regular office hours, their cell phone numbers are on our office voicemail.

 Will my wisdom teeth make my teeth crooked?